Dilly36/Boom-Boom-Zoom/README.md

-# Boom Boom Zoom
+# Boom Boom Zoom!
-Explosions!
-Speed!
-Versatility!
+Explosions! 💣 Speed! ⚡ Versatility! 💥

 Boom Boom Zoom is a fun deck I've been using in the 4600-5000 trophy range.
 It consists of three win conditions: 1) Giant Skeleton, 2) Hog Rider, and 3) Elite Barbarians, and flexible defense/counter pushes using: 1) Barbarians, 2) Minions, 3) Musketeer, 4) Zap, and 5) Ice Wizard.